crunchy-devops/jenkins-pic/PIPELINE_SCRIPT.md

 Tick pipeline and press install without restart
 Go to New Item
 Type a name hello-world-pipeline
-Select pipeline and press ok
+Select Pipeline and press ok

 ## First Jenkins DSL script